Marshall Health Administrative Fellowship

 Fellows will be assigned an executive mentor at the start of the fellowship.
 This mentor will provide guidance and resources for the capstone project and be available for questions as fellows move through the curriculum.
 The fellow and mentor will establish a regular cadence for mentoring meetings.

 Fellows will integrate knowledge gained throughout the curriculum to produce a strategic capstone project focused on improving current operations at Marshall Health.
-This project will be discussed and approved by the mentor within the first 90 days of the program.
+This project will be discussed and approved by the executive mentor.

 This project provides real-world experience and outcomes for fellows to show growth and provide feedback and reflection on their fellowship experience.
 Fellows will have designated time to work on their project weekly.
 Mentors will help fellows establish benchmarks and provide guidance over the course of project development.